 Rosemary has also been involved with issues of judicial administration, serving on the Lawyers’ Advisory Committees to the United States Court of Appeals for the Third Circuit and the United States District Court.
 She has chaired the merit selection committees for two Bankruptcy Court judges and chaired or served on the merit selection committees for several United States Magistrate-Judges.

 Rosemary has been recognized by her peers through election to the College of Labor and Employment Lawyers, the American Bar Foundation, the American Law Institute, the International Academy of Trial Lawyers and the International Society of Barristers.
-She has been listed in Best Lawyers in America in the areas of Employment Law (Management) and Litigation (Labor and Employment) since 1995, Chambers USA (Band One) and Super Lawyers’ Top 100.
-Law Dragon has named her as one of the 500 leading lawyers in the country.
-Since 2008, Human Resources Executive has named her one of the 100 most powerful employment lawyers in the country.
+She has been listed in Best Lawyers in America® in the areas of Employment Law (Management) and Litigation (Labor and Employment) since 1995, Chambers USA (Band One) and Super Lawyers’ Top 100.
+Lawdragon has named her as one of the 500 Leading Lawyers in the country.
+Since 2008, Human Resources Executive has named her one of the 100 most powerful employment lawyers in the country, and in November 2023, Rosemary received a prestigious Lifetime Achievement Award from The American Lawyer.

 - Recognized by The American Lawyer as a 2023 Lifetime Achievement Award Honoree

-- Recognized by Chambers US for Labor and Employment since 2002
+- Recognized by Chambers USA for Labor and Employment since 2002

 - “The Impact of the Supreme Court’s Affirmative Action Ruling on NJ Businesses and DEI Programs,” The New Jersey Banker Podcast, 22 August 2023